Skip To Content Privacy Page

 Outside of work, Laura enjoys family time, traveling, and outdoor adventures.
 She is an avid hiker and certified yoga instructor.
 You also can find her in the alto section of the Colorado Chorale.

-National Director of Training
+Director of Corporate Training

 Sign up to receive emails from Project C.U.R.E. (urgent updates, stories of impact, access to special videos, and more)